olesls/master_thesis/README.md

 # Other files
 `baselines.py` contains implementation of baseline models.
 In the bottom of the file you can uncomment the models that you want to run.
-The `lastfm_utils*.py` files are used by the `train*rnn.py` files to manage the datasets.
+The `utils*.py` files are used by the `train*rnn.py` files to manage the datasets.
 The utils files takes control of retrieving mini-batches, logging results, storing session representations and some other stuff.
-They have 'lastfm' in their title because they were created early when we only the Last.fm dataset was used.
-The title will be changed as soon as I have access to a computer where I can confirm that everything still works after I have corrected the filenames.

 `test_util.py` is used by all models to score recommendations.
 It creates a first-n score.
 So remember that the first-n score for the highest value of n is equal to the overall score.

 # Other questions